 It was a strong week for sculpture with the record for Rodin mentioned earlier and also the record of $5.4m for Barbara Hepworth's 'Sculpture with Colour (Eos)'.
 Giacometti and Moore did very well.
 Frida Kahlo not only broke her own world record but achieved a new record for any artist from Latin America: 'Dos desnudos en el bosque' sold for $8m.

 There were strong results in the Post-War and Contemporary field.
 Christie's sale achieved $318.4m with just 8 out of 60 lots failing to sell, with Sotheby's at $242m where only 2 lots failed.
 One Japanese buyer, Yusaka Maezawa, contributed almost $100m to sales proceeds, highlighted by the $57.3m for the huge Basquiat at Christie's.
 Bacon did well, with his 'Two Studies for a Self Portrait' from 1970 making almost $35m – it had sold in 1970 to the vendor netting a very tidy profit.
 Cy Twombly's rare to the market 'Untitled (New York City)' made $36.6m.
 It was also a great week for Christopher Wool and Richard Prince.

 Expanding our reach in New York in addition to our gallery on Madison Avenue, we also took part in Art New York at Pier 94.
-This was a large show of Contemporary art and was a disappointment for many exhibitors.
+This was a large show of contemporary art and was a disappointment for many exhibitors.
 Access to this location is not easy and the fair does not have the outreach of Frieze.
-We sold well, making new clients for Bernie Taupin, Jean-Francois Rauzier and Kim Keever, and hope that next year the organiser is able to bring the exhibitors more clients.
+We sold well, making new clients for Bernie Taupin, Jean-Francois Rauzier, and Kim Keever, and hope that next year the organizer is able to bring the exhibitors more clients.

 Do call or e-mail us for a more personal interpretation.